Rugby league in the Cook Islands

-Rugby league is the most popular team sport played in the Cook Islands.
-Rugby league is recognised as the national sport of the country.
+Rugby league is the national sport of the Cook Islands.

 Popularity

 History

 Officially the club rugby league competition commenced in 1980.
 The first international match was played against Niue at the 1986 Pacific Cup, which was hosted in Rarotonga and also included teams from Samoa, Tonga, NZ Maori and Tokelau.
 In the mid 1990s rugby league received significant funding through the SuperLeague organisation.
 Traditionally, much of the rugby league played by Cook Islanders has been in Australia and New Zealand where there are strong Cook Island populations.

 In more recent times, Cook Islands rugby league has received a major boost through the involvement of former professional rugby league players Kevin Iro and Matt Rua - both native Cook Islanders - in the form of selector and defensive coach for the national side.
 Both players represented New Zealand internationally and played many NRL games.

 Rugby league is the national sport and the most popular sport in the Cook Islands.